beyzatastan/Indiair/README.md

 ### - City Search and Air Quality Prediction
 - Search for any city in India to get real-time air quality data and forecasts.
 - View predictions for the upcoming days based on historical data and trained models.
-- Receive suggestions on which cities to avoid based on their current and predicted air quality.

 ### - Detailed Pollutant Information
 - View detailed readings for various pollutants: